Criminal Defense

 Yes.
 A sexual battery conviction requires mandatory registration as a sex offender, which imposes strict limitations on your life even after serving your sentence.

 Avoid speaking to law enforcement without an attorney.
-Contact Metcalf Falls, Criminal Defense Attorneys, P.A., immediately to protect your rights and prepare a defense.
+Contact our Tampa criminal defense attorneys immediately to protect your rights and prepare a defense.

 Yes.
 With a strong defense, it’s possible to have charges reduced or dismissed based on insufficient evidence, constitutional violations, or other factors.